-In a town that owes its place on the tourist map to some of the most spectacular spiritual monuments in history, it’s only fitting that you can still find a quiet retreat to feed your own 21st century spiritual needs — and re-fuel with some quality vegetarian food at the same time — just a five-minute walk from the centre of Siem Reap.
+In a town that owes its place on the tourist map to some of the most spectacular spiritual monuments in history, it’s only fitting that you can still find a quiet retreat to feed your own 21st century spiritual needs.
+And at Peace Cafe, you can also re-fuel with some quality vegetarian food at the same time, in one of the greenest, coolest parts of town.

-Despite its slightly hit-and-miss timetables, Peace Cafe is a justifiably popular haunt for a broad range of visitors and residents and is worth a visit even if only for a quiet lunch in peaceful surroundings served by friendly and professional staff.
-It is definitely a winning formula which almost – but not quite – justifies the manager’s accusations of industrial espionage as I diligently took notes over lunch one day.
-Why not go along and see what you think?
+Peace Cafe is a justifiably popular haunt for a broad range of visitors and residents and is worth a visit even if only for a quiet lunch in peaceful surroundings served by friendly and very helpful staff.

 T: (063) 965 210, (092) 177 127

 Coordinates (for GPS): 103º51'48.49" E, 13º22'4.22" N

 See position in Apple or Google Maps: Apple Maps | Google Maps

 Nicky Sullivan is an Irish freelance writer (and aspiring photographer).
 She has lived in England, Ireland, France, Spain and India, but decided that her tribe and heart are in Cambodia, where she has lived since 2007 despite repeated attempts to leave.
 She dreams of being as tough as Dervla Murphy, but fears there may be a long way to go.
 She can’t stand whisky for starters.
 She was a researcher, writer and coordinator for The Angkor Guidebook: Your Essential Companion to the Temples, now one of the best-selling guidebooks to the temples.

 Our top 10 places to eat and drink around Siem Reap